-I cannot at this Time offer to you any Thing that I believe will be more agreeable, than an Account of some of the principal Edifices erected by the Craft, with some memorable Transactions relative thereto, extracted from the Notes of the Constitution-book, &c.
+I Cannot at this Time offer to you any Thing that I believe will be more agreeable, than an Account of fome of the principal Edifices erected by the Craft, with tome memorable Transactions relative thereto, extracted from the Notes of the Constitution-book, &c.

-1st, About 101 Years after the Flood, we find the whole Race of Noah employ'd in the Vale of Shinar in building a City and a great Tower, in order to make to themselves a Name, and to prevent their Dispersion.
-This Tower was at the Foundation a Square of half a Mile in Compass, consisting of eight square Towers, built over each other, with Stairs on the Out-side round it going up to the Observatory on the Top, 600 Foot high, (Which is 19 Foot higher than the highest Pyramid) whereby the Babylonians became the first Astronomers; and in the Rooms of the grand Tower, with arched Roofs supported by Pillars of 75 Foot high, the Idolatrous Worlhip of their god Belus (who was the same with Nimrod and Bacchus of the Ancients) was perform'd.
+whole Race of Noeh employ'd in the Vale of Shinar in building a City and a great Tower, in order to make to themselves a Name, and to prevent their Dispersion.
+This Tower was at the Foundation a Square of half a Mile in Compass, consisting of eight square Towers, built over each other, with Stairs on the Out-side round it going up to the Observatory on the Top, 600 Foot high, (which is 19 Foot higher than the highest Pyramid) whereby the Babylonians became the first Astronomers; and in the Rooms of the grand Tower, with arched Roofs supported by Pillars of 75 Foot high, the Idolatrous Worship of their god Belus (who was the same with Nimrod and Bacchus of the Ancients) was perform'd.

-2dty, The Pyramids of Egypt, built by the Descendants of Mitzraim, the second Son of Ham, demonstrate the early Taste and Genius of that ancient Kingdom, one of which Pyramids, now standing, is reckoned the first of the seven Wonders of the World.
-The Marble Stones with which it is built, brought a vast Way, from the Quarries of Arabia, were most of them 30 Foot long, and its
+ants of Mitzraim, the second Son of Ham, demonstrate the early Taste and Genius of that ancient Kingdom, one of which Pyramids, now standing, is reckon'd the first of the seven Wonders of the World.
+The Marble Stones with which it is built, brought a vast Way, from the Quarries of Arabia, were most of them 30 Foot long, and its Foundation cover'd the Ground of 700 Foot on each Side, or 2800 Foot in Compass, and 481 in perpendicular Height; and in perfecting it were employ'd every Day, for 20 whole Years, 360,000 Men, by some ancient Egyptian King, for the Honour of his the Philistines, capacious enough to receive 5000 People under its Roof, that was artfully supported by two main Columns.

-Foundation cover'd the Ground of 700 Foot on each Side, or 2800 Foot in Compass, and 481 in perpendicular Height; and in perfecting it were employ'd every Day, for 20 whole Years, 360,000 Men, by some ancient Egyptian King, for the Honour of his Empire, and at last to become his Tomb.
+Empire, and at last to become his Tomb.

-3dly, The magnificent Temple of Dagon in Gaza of the Philistines, capacious enough to receive 5000 People under its Roof, that was artfully supported by two main [27] Columns, and was a wonderful Discovery of their great Skill in true Masonry.
-By Means of these Columns the glorious Sampson pull'd down the Temple upon the Lords of the Philistines, and was also intangled in the same Death which he drew upon his Enemies for putting out his Eyes, after he had revea'd his Secrets to his Wife, that betrayed him into their Hands; for which Weakness he never had the Honour to be numbred among MASONS.
+Columns, and was a wonderful Discovery of their great Skill in true Masonry.
+By Means of these Columns the glorious Sampson pull'd down the Temple upon the Lords of the Philistines, and was also intangled in the same Death which he drew upon his Enemies for putting out his Eyes, after he had reveal'd his Secrets to his Wife, that betrayed him into their Hands; for which Weakness he never had the Honour to be numbred among Masons.

-4. The Temple of Diana at Ephesus, which, tho' it is suppos'd to have been first built by some of Japhef's Posterity, that made a Settlement in Jonia about the Time of Moses; yet it was often demolished, and then rebuilt for the Sake of Improvements in MASONRY, and we cannot compute the Period of its last glorious Erection (that became one of the seven Wonders of the World) to be prior to that of Solomon's Temple; but that long afterwards the Kings of Lesser Asia join'd, for 220 Years in finishing it, with 107 Columns of the finest Marble and many of them with rnost exquisite Sculpture (each at the Expence of a King, by the Master-Mason's Dresiphon and Archiphron) to support the planked Ceiling and Roof of pure Cedar, as the Doors and Linings were of Cypress: Whereby it became the Mistress of Lesser Asia in Length 425 Foot, and in Breadth 220 Foot.
-Nay, so admirable a Fabrick, that Xerces left it standing when he burnt all the other Temples in his Way to Greece, tho' only for the Lust of being talk'd of, on the very Day that Alexander the Great was born.,
+4. The Temple of Diana at Ephefus, which, tho' it is suppos'd to have been first built by some of fapher's Posterity, that made a Settlement in Jonia about the Time of Mofes; yet it was often demolished, and then rebuilt for the Sake of Improvements in MASONR v ; and we cannot compute the Period of its last glorious Erection (that became one of the feven Wonders of the World) to be prior to that of Solomon's Temple; but that long atterwards the Kings of Leffer Afia join'd, for 220 Years, in finishing it, with 107 Columns of the finest Marble and many of them with most exquisite Sculpture (each at the Expence of a King, by the Master-Maton's Dreftphon and Archiphron) to support the planked Cieling and Roof of pure Cedar, as the Doors and Linings were of Cypres: Whereby it became the Mistress of Infer Asia in Length 425 Foot, and in Breadth 220 Foot: Nay, so admirable a Fabrick, that Xerces left it standing when he burnt all the other Temples in his Way to Greece, tho' only for the Luft of being talk'd of, on the very Day that Alexander the Great was born.